techverve/AirportSimulation/README.md

 # AirportSimulation
-Consider a small busy airport,with a single runway(landing and takeoff same lane),implemented a runway using queues.
+Consider a small busy airport,with a single runway(landing and takeoff same lane),implement a runway using queues.